AndrewAlmighty/RustLearning/README.md

 - basic_file_processing - Reads a file and counts the number of lines.
 - basic_binary_search_tree - inserting and searching operations.
 - simple_data_store - key value store which keeps data as json in text file
+- markdown_to_html - Reads a Markdown (.md) file and converts it into an HTML file.